 Segment your audience – distinct, in-depth and detailed

 Segmentation of audience is one of the easiest ways to deliver relevant messages to the audience.
 Audience segmentation can be based on the time they spent your website, products they browsed through, things they purchased, etc. It is essential to keep in mind that when segmenting the audience, you must consider taking a full-funnel approach.
 A full-funnel approach is one where customers at all stages (i.e., top, middle, and bottom) of the funnel are included.
-Below are few successful segmentation strategies followed by AdWords advertisers.
+Below are few successful segmentation strategies followed by Google Ads advertisers.

-Studying the behavior of existing customers, you can target new customers with the similar practice who might be interested in your offerings.
-Google AdWords offers a Similar Audience tool for the same.
+Studying the behavior of existing customers, you can target new customers with

 If you see a significant number of visitors who have bounced off your home page, these visitors can be a right top of the funnel prospects for you.
 Similarly, someone who has visited more than one page, they can be mid-funnel prospects.
 And someone who attended five pages and was at the checkout page but didn’t go through with the purchase, a solid bottom-funnel prospect.